gesellkammer/csoundengine/docs/Reference.rst

     The main difference with a csound ``instr`` is that an :class:`~csoundengine.instr.Instr` can be scheduled at any level within the evaluation chain.
 Similar to plugins in a DAW, ``Instr`` can be organized to build processing chains of any depth.
+They can also be used for :ref:`offline (non-real-time) rendering<offlineintro>`

 **Synth**
     A :class:`~csoundengine.synth.Synth` wraps an event scheduled within a